tomohiroyoshida/learn_you_a_haskell/homework/work_4.md

   = ((x : xs') ++ ys) ++ zs &nbsp;&nbsp;by A2
   = (xs ++ ys) ++ zs

-  Now we can use the theorem as definition `A3`.
+  Now we can use the claim as the definition `A4`.

 ### No.3